 If an employee has to work on June 24 and his employer offers him a replacement holiday to compensate, that replacement holiday must be taken the working day before or after June 24 (and not up to three weeks before or after, as is the case for other statutory holidays).

-Caution!
-Federal employees that work in Quebec may have a right to the holiday but only if their collective bargaining agreement or employment contract allows it.
-As well, self-employed workers do not have a right to the holiday.
+Important!
+For federal employees working in Quebec, their right to the June 24th holiday depends on their union contracts or employment contracts.
+Also, self-employed workers do not have a right to this holiday.